 Walks along the water are wonderful any day that it’s not raining, but especially when the sun is out.
 During July and August especially, the place can get packed.

-Absolute best times to visit White Rock if you don’t mind the crowds are on sunny days in the summer (to enjoy the beautiful beach) or during a special event day, including the following:
+Other best times to visit White Rock if you don’t mind the crowds are on sunny days in the summer (to enjoy the beautiful beach) or during a special event day in normal years.

 - White Rock Polar Bear Plunge – an annual polar bear swim on New Year’s Day each year.